pierrepeterlongo/back_to_sequences/paper/paper.md

   association is costly.
 In this work, we present "`back_to_sequences`", a simple tool designed to index a set of $k$-mers of interest and to stream a set of sequences, extracting those containing at least one of the indexed $k$-mer.
-In addition, the occurrences of $k$-mers in the sequences can be provided.
+In addition, the occurrence positions of $k$-mers in the sequences can be provided.
 Our results show that `back_to_sequences` streams $\approx200$ short reads per millisecond, allowing to search
   $k$-mers in hundreds of millions of reads in a matter of a few